guardian/our-engineering-culture/CONTRIBUTING.md

 - Keep the word count low, and focus on what's important.

 - Wanna change something?
-Provisional idea of how this could work: raise PR, gather 5 or more +1's and no -1's, merge.
+Raise PR, gather 5 or more +1's and no -1's, merge.